Guide to Ariege & Property for Sale in Department 09

 Riverside Attractions

 Riverside towns are a real attraction in Ariège, offering water sports, beautiful walks and stunning views.
-Seix is a stunning mountain village on the Salat river, with an impressive 16th-century castle, while Camon, with its ancient abbey and famous decorative rose bushes, is known as one of the most attractive villages in France.
+Seix is a stunning mountain village on the Salat River, featuring an impressive 16th-century castle.
+Meanwhile, Camon, with its ancient abbey and famous decorative rose bushes, is renowned as one of the most attractive villages in France.

 Relaxation at Thermal Spas